bradleye1228/data-science-portfolio-public/README.md

 # Data Science Portfolio

-Master of Applied Data Science student at the University of Canterbury with an interest in data analytics, machine learning, and data-driven decision-making.
+Master of Applied Data Science student/graduate from the University of Canterbury with an interest in data analytics, machine learning, and data-driven decision-making.
+Open to data science and analytics roles.

 ---